NeuronsGym: A Hybrid Framework and Benchmark for Robot Tasks with Sim2Real Policy Learning

-In the past few years, we have seen a lot of work to build a more visually realistic environment and a more flexible robot model.
-At present, many benchmarks and platforms for evaluating algorithms have also been developed.
-For navigation task, there are some simulation platforms such as MINOS\cite{Savva2017MINOSMI}, Habitat\cite{Savva2019HabitatAP}, Gibson Env\cite{Xia2018GibsonER}, AI2-THOR\cite{Kolve2017AI2THORAI}, and hybrid framework combining simulator and physical robot such as RoboTHOR\cite{Deitke2020RoboTHORAO}, Duckietown\cite{Paull2017DuckietownAO}, DeepRacer\cite{Balaji2020DeepRacerAR}.
-There are also some platforms for other tasks, such as Robosuite\cite{Zhu2020robosuiteAM} for the robot manipulation, VSSS-RL platform\cite{Bassani2020AFF} for the robot soccer, etc. Currently most platforms refer to a single specific task platform which limits the expansion ability of agents to some extent, while general mobile intelligent systems usually need to complete different tasks on the same physical platform.
-Moreover, Since the popular mobile robots use differential wheels which limit the maximum speed to $0.5 m/s$\cite{Shah2022GNMAG}, it is difficult to fully study the sim2real gap caused by dynamic differences with the slow robots.
-In addition, as one of the most popular robot competitions, RoboMaster competitions\cite{robomaster2022} lack a suitable simulation environment for training intelligent algorithms, so that the current competitive strategy is still limited to classic robotics.
+In the past few years, a lot of work {has been done to build} a more visually realistic environment and a more flexible robot model, and many benchmarks and platforms for evaluating algorithms have also been developed.
+For navigation tasks, there are some simulation platforms such as MINOS\cite{Savva2017MINOSMI}, Habitat\cite{Savva2019HabitatAP}, Gibson Env\cite{Xia2018GibsonER}, AI2-THOR\cite{Kolve2017AI2THORAI}, and hybrid {frameworks} combining {simulators} and physical {robots} such as RoboTHOR\cite{Deitke2020RoboTHORAO}, Duckietown\cite{Paull2017DuckietownAO}, DeepRacer\cite{Balaji2020DeepRacerAR}\cite{10191291}, and our previous work\cite{Ma2023ComparisonOD}.
+There are also some platforms for other tasks, such as Robosuite\cite{Zhu2020robosuiteAM} for robot manipulation, VSSS-RL platform\cite{Bassani2020AFF} for robot soccer, etc. Since the popular mobile robots use differential wheels{,} which limit the maximum speed to $0.5\ m/s$\cite{Shah2022GNMAG}, it is difficult to fully study the sim2real gap caused by dynamic differences with the slow robots.
 Therefore, we need a more flexible and agile platform to expand the learning and transferring capabilities of agents.